• Skip to primary navigation

 5 from 8 votes

-Spice up your game-day snacking with this delicious Vegan Nacho Cheese.
-It's creamy, tangy and down-right addictive!
+Level up your snacking with this delicious Vegan Nacho Cheese.
+It's creamy, tangy and delicious!
 It calls for simple ingredients and takes less than 20 minutes to make.

 Course: Appetizer